 When the Fun Stops for Parents, single message

-This message is part 8 of the series Biblical Parenting.
+This message is part 1 of the series Resolving Family Conflicts.

-Every family has its headaches.
-Because depravity runs deep, it is impossible to rear our children from infancy to independence without encountering times that call for straight-talk and tough love.
-While parents continue to love their children no matter what, they cannot escape those occasions where wills clash, when rebellion reaches an impasse, and when things get downright impossible.
-For any number of reasons, some adolescents and young adults who still live at home reach a place where they simply refuse to obey.
-All attempts to bring back the harmony in the relationship prove futile.
-This results in harsh words and ugly reactions as parents stand their ground while their son or daughter reacts in stubborn defiance and refuses to back down.
-We pray, but nothing changes.
-We try to reason with disobedience, but that’s a dead-end street.
-As we apply different measures of discipline, things only get worse.
-Our struggle is complicated by the realization that we have other children who are being neglected—or negatively influenced—as we spend most of our time and energy dealing with the rebel.
-This is when the fun stops for parents.
+Every family has its headaches and heartaches.
+Because human depravity runs deep, it is impossible to rear our children from infancy to independence without encountering times that call for straight talk and tough love.
+While parents continue to love their children no matter what, they cannot escape those occasions when wills clash, rebellion reaches an impasse, and things get downright impossible.
+For any number of reasons, some adolescents and young adults who still live at home reach a place where they simply refuse to obey their parents.
+All attempts to restore harmony in the parent/child relationship prove futile.
+The result?
+Harsh words and ugly reactions as parents stand their ground and sons and daughters react in stubborn defiance, refusing to back down.
+The parents pray, but nothing changes.
+They reason with the disobedient child, but it’s a dead-end street.
+They apply different measures of discipline, but things only get worse.
+And the realization that their other children are being neglected—or negatively influenced—as they spend their time and energy dealing with the rebel complicates their struggle.
+This is one of those times when the fun stops for parents.

 1 Samuel 15:22–23; Luke 15:11–24